floenavi/floenavi/FEATURES.md

 of the latest recorded log messages to the SyncServer.

 For each tablet a dedicated folder will be created on the SyncServer that will hold these files.
+The name of the folder is generated using the unique Android-ID of the tablet.

-The files are plain text files with timestamped messages, which can easily be split into smaller parts and compressed with ZIP or 7-Zip with a high compression ratio.
+The files are plain text files with timestamped messages, which can easily be split into smaller parts and compressed with ZIP or 7-Zip with a very high compression ratio.

 The following list contain messages indicating typical issues.

 ##### Connection issues

-- The tablet is on a network where a machine 192.168.0.1 is available, but is not responding to requests on port 2000:
+- The tablet is on a network where host 192.168.0.1 is available, but is not responding to requests on port 2000:
 ```
 AisServiceRunnable: java.net.ConnectException: failed to connect to /192.168.0.1 (port 2000) after 2500ms: isConnected failed: ECONNREFUSED (Connection
 refused)